 3. Report each review individually

-Ethical business practices are becoming more and more important to be transparent with customers about, especially on a platform that’s as competitive as Amazon.
+Ethical business practices are becoming more and more important to be transparent with customers, especially on a platform that’s as competitive as Amazon.

-If you’re a seller that’s frustrated with competitors who you suspect may be receiving incentivized reviews, keep doing what you’re doing and keep your ranking and review strategies white hat.
+If you’re a seller who’s frustrated with competitors who you suspect may be receiving an incentivized review, keep doing what you’re doing and keep your ranking and review strategies white hat.
 It’s not worth jeopardizing your account health, as more and more buyers are actively choosing to purchase products from listings with genuine ratings.